KimDebroye/Entropy2099/BehoGuide.md

 ## Closing Words
 > Feel free to provide feedback/corrections/details/... if and where needed.
 > This quick guide wouldn't have been possible without experimenting and earlier tips & tricks from others as well.
-> I merely recapped things a bit based on own experiments and theirs.
+> I merely recapped things a bit based on my own experiments and theirs.